apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 ### <a name="idempotency"></a> Operation Idempotency

-Requests failing due to server timeouts and network failures will be retried exponentially.
+Requests failing due to server timeouts and network failures will be retried.
 PUT/POST operations are idempotent and need no specific handling except for Rename and Delete operations.

 Rename idempotency checks are made by ensuring the LastModifiedTime on destination